My Master Has No Tail: Manga

 My Master Has No Tail is written and illustrated by TNSK.
-The series began serialization in Kodansha's good!
-Afternoon on January 7, 2019.
+The series was serialized in Kodansha's good!
+Afternoon from January 7, 2019, to January 5, 2024.
 Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on September 6, 2019.
-As of February 7, 2023, ten volumes have been released.
+Twelve volumes were released from September 6, 2019, to February 7, 2024.
 The manga is licensed digitally in North America by Kodansha USA.

 Anime

 An anime television series adaptation was announced in the September 2021 issue of good!
 Afternoon.
 It is produced by Liden Films and directed by Hideyo Yamamoto, with Touko Machida supervising the scripts co-written by Kei Shimobayashi, Aya Satsuki, and Yūho Togashi.
 Ryō Yamauchi is designing the characters and serving as chief animation director.
-Tsukasa Yatoki, Atsushi Harada, and Yuki Honda from Arte Refact are composing the music.
+Tsukasa Yatoki, Atsushi Harada, and Yuki Honda from Arte Refact composed the music.
 The series aired from September 30 to December 23, 2022, on Tokyo MX, MBS, and BS Asahi.
-The opening theme song is "Genai Yūgi" (幻愛遊戯) by GARNiDELiA, while the ending theme song is "Virginia" (ヴァージニア, Vājinia) by Hinano.
-Sentai Filmworks licensed the series, and will be streaming it on HIDIVE.
-Medialink licensed the series in Asia-Pacific and will be streaming it on Ani-One Asia YouTube channel.
+The opening theme song is "Genai Yūgi" (幻愛遊戯) by Garnidelia, while the ending theme song is "Virginia" (ヴァージニア, Vājinia) by Hinano.
+Sentai Filmworks licensed the series and is streaming it on Hidive.
+Medialink licensed the series in Asia-Pacific and is streaming it on its Ani-One Asia YouTube channel.

+Reception

+In 2020, the manga was one of the 50 nominees for the 6th Next Manga Awards in the print category.